 Known for its impeccable detailing, Tanner Goods has produced some of the finest leather wallets that money can buy.
 Enter the Utility Bi-Fold.
 This well-crafted offering is handmade from the same premium hide used on all of the company’s wallets and does what any excellent bifold should: offers plenty of space in a slender, sturdy package.
 There are six slots for cards and one main compartment for cash on the interior, while the sturdy exterior keeps the wallet looking in tip-top shape.
 There is also the option to monogram a wallet for an extra $20 on the company’s website, should you want to get your old man a thoughtful Father’s Day gift.

 Herschel has become the go-to for affordable, top-of-the-line travel accessories.
 Look at the company’s best-selling duffle bags should you need a reminder.
-The Roy Series remains one of the best deals in town and was designed with versatility in mind.
+The Hank wallet remains one of the best deals in town and was designed with versatility in mind.
 Each wallet is made up of fabric, and some have synthetic leather, making these good options if you don’t want animal products.
-You get six slots and a currency sleeve for big bills.
+You get plenty of card slots, plus and ID window and a sleeve for bills.
 It comes in a ton of colors, and the fabric construction is durable, making it a good option for anyone who doesn’t want a leather wallet.

 Sleek, slim and available in a variety of colors, Leatherology’s bifold wallet is pretty close to the platonic ideal of a bifold.
 It doesn’t have as many innovative features as the Bellroy, but if you just want a stylish leather wallet with traditional card sleeves, this is the one to get.
 You can even add a monogram for 10 dollars.
 If you’re looking for an ultra slim wallet with plenty of pockets, this is one of the best wallets of 2021.